 SFS Future Global Leaders Fellowship

 Administered by Georgetown’s School of Continuing Studies and taught by SFS Professor Anthony Clark Arend, the fellowship-eligible programs — Washington & the World Academy and International Relations Academy — help high school students explore key issues in both modern international affairs and global service.
-This involves a blend of virtual classes, activities and small group discussions.
+In both programs, fellows will:

-Rising high school sophomores, juniors, and seniors with a strong interest in international affairs are encouraged to take part in this program.
-Students accepted to this program are awarded full scholarships to cover the cost of the program.
+Rising high school sophomores, juniors, and seniors with a strong interest in international affairs are encouraged to apply.
+Accepted students are awarded full scholarships to cover the cost of the program.

 Who is encouraged to apply?

-Applications are considered complete upon submission of the application, photograph release form, and one recommendation from a teacher.
-Please submit your application using the SFS Future Global Leaders Fellowship Application Form.
+Applications are considered complete upon submission of the application, photograph release form, and one recommendation from a teacher, counselor, or other school official.

 Partnership with the National Education Equity Lab